 GetResponse is a full-service marketing platform offering email marketing, landing pages, webinar hosting, and even marketing automation options.

 It has been around for nearly ten years and remains a great full-service option.

 Get Response makes it super easy to transfer your existing lists over.
 We recently moved all of our lists over and it only took on to two days to get rolling on our campaigns.
 The process of transferring our lists was quick and painless.

 We’ve also had a chance to test out GetResponse’s customer service over the past few months and have found they have pretty stellar phone and email based customer support.

-The drag and drop email creator is both easy to use and powerful.
+The drag and drop email creator are both easy to use and powerful.

 There are dozens of beautiful templates that you can choose from and you can even preview your email in all of the popular email clients and even several mobile devices.

 Our favorite feature of the email creator though is the ability to save my own templates and to save snippets (text or pictures) for frequently used material.

 GetResponse also has iOS and Android apps for those that find themselves mobile often.
 You can compose emails, check statistics (with graphs), and more.